jpreckinger/project-portfolio/README.md

 # Project Portfolio

 Multiview project portfolio.
 Main view displays snapshot and information about various projects, ordered by date completed, with the most recently completed at the top.
 The admin view allows a user to add a new project, or delete an existing project.
-Each call and response is handled by a variety of redux-sagas, and redux reducers, before being return to the client.
+This application allows me to display projects previously worked on, with links to the github repos and live versions if applicable.
+The application uses conditional rendering to only display aspects of each entry that have value.
+The core of the app is React, using Redux and Redux-Saga to handle async events and manage call order.

+The live version can be found at https://thawing-springs-85717.herokuapp.com/#/

 ## Built With